Steve Priest

-Biography
+Early life

 Priest was born in Hayes, Middlesex.
 He made his own bass guitar and began playing in local bands as a young teenager, after being influenced by artists such as Jet Harris of the Shadows, the Rolling Stones and The Who.

+Sweet

-In January 1968, Priest was invited to form a four-piece band with vocalist Brian Connolly, drummer Mick Tucker, and guitarist Frank E. Torpey - the band that was to become The Sweet.
+In January 1968, Priest was invited to form a four-piece band with vocalist Brian Connolly, drummer Mick Tucker, and guitarist Frank E. Torpey – the band that was to become The Sweet.
 Torpey was replaced by Mick Stewart in July 1969.
 Guitarist Andy Scott joined in August 1970, following Stewart's departure and the classic line-up was established.

 The Sweet was a band that went through many ups and downs.
 Initial success for The Sweet began in 1971, after the band teamed up with songwriters Nicky Chinn and Mike Chapman.
 However, The Sweet would pen a number of their own hits.
 Priest often directly backed up Brian Connolly's vocals and took distinctive short high pitched vocal leads which was a key to their musical style at that time.
 He adopted a camp image, wearing heavy make-up and outrageous costumes.

 Priest recalled talking to David Bowie backstage on Top of the Pops: “I was plastering this make-up on, and Bowie's going: 'Oh no, no, no. You've got to be subtle.'
 Bowie just didn't get it.
 It isn't supposed to be subtle.
 I'm supposed to look like an old tart."

 Some controversy arose after the band's performance of the hit song "Block Buster!" on the BBC's Top of the Pops on 25 December 1973, for which Priest wore a swastika arm band.
 He appeared in German military uniform on the 1973 Christmas edition of the show.
 The song was named after the Allied blockbuster bomb.
 In 2010 Priest said: "It's amazing how everyone still talks about the Nazi uniform...
 Good old BBC wardrobe department.
 People always want to know if I was serious.
 I mean, a gay Hitler.
 Hello?!"

 After Brian Connolly left The Sweet in early 1979, Priest became the main singer.
 This continued until 1982, when the original Sweet disbanded.
-By this time, Priest had divorced his first wife, Pat, and moved to New York City.
-On 18 June 1981, he married his second wife Maureen (née O'Connor), who was then East Coast Director of Publicity and Artist Relations for Capitol/EMI Records in New York.
-While in New York, he formed a band called the Allies with guitarist Marco Delmar and drummer Steve Missal.
-Success was elusive, although their composition "Talk To Me" was featured in a film, Fast Food.

 Invited in 1985 by former bandmate Andy Scott to reform the Sweet, Priest declined.
-Shortly thereafter, Priest and his family relocated to Los Angeles.